h0useh3ad/azblobgob/README.md

 ### Containers and Directory Prefixes
 The containers and directory prefix files are new-line delimited files used to enumerate the Azure blobs.
 Included is a default file with directory and container names cloned from NetSpi's [MicroBurst](https://github.com/NetSPI/MicroBurst) [permutations.txt](https://github.com/NetSPI/MicroBurst/blob/master/Misc/permutations.txt) file.

+### Destination Directory
+The tool create a directory using the provided account name within the local directory.
+New directories will be created as needed where files are downloaded to mimic the blob directory structure.